Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy: Introduction

-The algebraic dichotomy conjecture states that $\CSP(\Lambda)$ is in $\mathsf{P}$ iff $\poly(\Lambda)$ contains a certain kind of polymorphism known as a weak-near unanimity operator (see~\cite{BartoKozik:2009}).
-The NP-hardness half of this conjecture is known to be true (see~\cite{BartoKozik:2009} and \cite{BJK05, Bulatov2000, Maroti2008}): if $\poly(\Lambda)$ fails to have a weak near-unanimity operator,\footnote{According to~\cite{BartoKozik:2009}, a function $f : D^n \to D$, $n \ge 2$, is a weak near-unanimity operator if for all $a, b \in D$, $f(a, \hdots, a) = a$, a property known as idempotence, and $f(b, a, \hdots, a) = f(a, b, a, \hdots, a) = \cdots = f(a, \hdots, a, b).$ A simple example of a weak near-unanimity operator is the Boolean majority function on an odd number of variables.} then there exists an NP-hard reduction.
-The other direction has recently been claimed to be proved by two groups of authors \cite{rafiey2017dichotomy, bulatov2017dichotomy}.
+The algebraic dichotomy {theorem, proved by Bulatov~\cite{Bulatov2017} and Zhuk~\cite{Zhuk2017},} states that $\CSP(\Lambda)$ is in $\mathsf{P}$ iff $\Pol(\Lambda)$ contains a certain kind of polymorphism known as a weak-near unanimity operator (see~\cite{BartoKozik:2009}).
+The NP-hardness half of this {theorem was resolved a decade before the full dichotomy} (see~\cite{BartoKozik:2009} and \cite{BJK05, Bulatov2000, Maroti2008}): if $\Pol(\Lambda)$ fails to have a weak near-unanimity operator,\footnote{According to~\cite{BartoKozik:2009}, a function $f : D^n \to D$, $n \ge 2$, is a weak near-unanimity operator if for all $a, b \in D$, $f(a, \hdots, a) = a$, a property known as idempotence, and $f(b, a, \hdots, a) = f(a, b, a, \hdots, a) = \cdots = f(a, \hdots, a, b).$ A simple example of a weak near-unanimity operator is the Boolean majority function on an odd number of variables.} then there exists an NP-hard reduction.

-The algebraic formulation of Schaefer's dichotomy theorem states that a Boolean $\CSP(\Lambda)$ is tractable if $\poly(\Lambda)$ contains one of the six functions: constant $0$, constant $1$, Majority on $3$ variables, Boolean AND, Boolean OR, or parity of $3$ variables;\footnote{The first two cases are CSPs satisfied trivially by the all $0$s or all $1$s assignment; Majority corresponds to 2SAT; AND and OR to Horn SAT and dual Horn SAT; and Parity to linear equations mod $2$.} otherwise $\CSP(\Lambda)$ is NP-complete.
+The algebraic formulation of Schaefer's dichotomy theorem states that a Boolean $\CSP(\Lambda)$ is tractable if $\Pol(\Lambda)$ contains one of the six functions: constant $0$, constant $1$, Majority on $3$ variables, Boolean AND, Boolean OR, or parity of $3$ variables;\footnote{The first two cases are CSPs satisfied trivially by the all $0$s or all $1$s assignment; Majority corresponds to 2SAT; AND and OR to Horn SAT and dual Horn SAT; and Parity to linear equations mod $2$.} otherwise $\CSP(\Lambda)$ is NP-complete.
 We refer the reader to the article by Chen~\cite{Chen:2009} for an excellent contemporary treatment of Schaefer's theorem for Boolean domains in the language of polymorphisms.
-For larger domains, there has been a lot exciting recent progress, including the resolution of the bounded width conjecture by Barto and Kozik~\cite{BartoKozik:2009,BartoKozik:2014} proving a precise characterization of when a natural local consistency algorithm works for $\CSP(\Lambda)$ in terms of the structure of $\poly(\Lambda)$.
+For larger domains, there has been a lot exciting recent progress, including the resolution of the bounded width conjecture by Barto and Kozik~\cite{BartoKozik:2009,BartoKozik:2014} proving a precise characterization of when a natural local consistency algorithm works for $\CSP(\Lambda)$ in terms of the structure of $\Pol(\Lambda)$.